IITA Summit 2026 to Welcome Students and Educators

 - Participation in the luncheon

-- Concluding the day with afternoon education sessions
+- Concluding the day with afternoon education sessions and wrap-up

-All participating students and the accompanying educator will be provided with complimentary attendance.
+The students and the accompanying educator will be provided with complimentary attendance.
 Following the event, the Committee will review the program’s outcomes, evaluate its impact, and determine whether adjustments or participation fees are needed for future Summits.

 This new student and educator initiative represents an important step in IITA’s broader commitment to education, industry development, and workforce readiness—ensuring the inbound sector continues to thrive well into the future.